BEP Academy became a registered Independent School in November 2017, following a number of years of successfully delivering Alternative Education.

 - We make a positive contribution to our communities and society as a whole.

-- GCSEs in English, Maths and Art
+- GCSEs in English and Maths

-- OCR Entry Level Science
+- Entry Level Science and History

-- Personal and Social Development (PSD)
+- Personal and Social Development (PSD) including BTEC Personal Growth and Wellbeing.

 Over 97% of young people leaving our provision at the end of Year 11 go on to FE college, a job with training or an apprenticeship.